pflanze/functional-shell/README.md

 * implement delay, force, lazy list (stream) library

-* implement garbage collection (this will make the syntax even uglier since it requires registration of all bindings)
+* implement garbage collection (this will make the syntax even uglier since it requires registration of all bindings, which will be instructive for understanding but very painful; perhaps a memory-scanning approach can be used instead that linearly scans process RAM by way of ptrace or /proc/$pid/mem for reference strings, that should be neat if there's no superfluous retention of such strings by bash or malloc, but that latter point may be an issue)